Locations:

 What is the outlook for people with celiac disease?

-Most people who’ve been diagnosed and have stopped eating gluten have an excellent prognosis.
+Most people who stop eating gluten have an excellent prognosis.
 Most of the damage done by celiac disease can be undone.
-If you continue to have symptoms, it may be that you’re consuming small amounts of gluten without realizing it, or you may have a secondary condition.
-Only 5% of people have truly refractory celiac disease that doesn’t respond to diet.
+If you continue to have symptoms, it may be that you’re consuming small amounts of gluten without realizing it.
+It’s also possible you have another condition.
+A small percentage of people have a type of celiac disease that doesn’t respond to standard treatments.

 How do I stick to a gluten-free diet?